 Define the right metrics and service-level agreements (SLAs) to improve visibility into the attack surface and resolve vulnerabilities and risk issues quickly.
 These metrics will help you assess the effectiveness of security controls and highlight opportunities to strengthen them.

-Assess and strengthen your cybersecurity risk posture with Reciprocity ROAR.
+Assess and strengthen your cybersecurity risk posture with the RiskOptics ROAR Platform.
 With ROAR, you can see, understand, evaluate, and act on your IT and cyber risks.
 This intuitive and intelligent platform provides a real-time view of risk framed around your business priorities.